crazycooky77/ci_project3/README.md

 # Woodlands and Witches

 Join us for a lovely Dungeons & Dragons type game called Woodlands and Witches!
 You will be told a story and presented with choices to make.
-Those choices will influence how the rest of the story goes, and whether or not you survive.
+Those choices will influence how the rest of the story goes, and whether you survive.
 So choose carefully!

 <img src='assets/images/game-image.webp' alt='Game start image'>